 - Retain a strong grasp of engineering fundamentals and critical thinking skills that enable them to consistently and successfully apply Structural Engineering principles within their chosen career path.

 - Embrace a passion for lifelong learning, empowering them to continue with graduate education and/or embark on successful professional careers in industry leading to professional licensure and leadership positions.

-- Apply broad multi-disciplinary skills necessary to accomplish professional objectives in a rapidly changing technological world.
+- Possess a broad set of multi-disciplinary skills, including the inclination and ability to consider sustainability, resilience and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.

-- Understand the ethical issues pertaining to engineering, adopt industry standards of ethical behavior, and apply appropriate communication and collaboration skills essential for professional practice.
+- Utilize strong communication and collaboration skills essential for professional practice.

-(Desired knowledge, skills, attitudes, behaviors at the time of completing the program)
+Program Outcomes are the expected knowledge, skills, attitudes, and behaviors of students at the time of completing the B.S. program:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors